-Michael Kessler is managing director of the Berkley Center for Religion, Peace, and World Affairs at Georgetown University, an associate professor of the practice of moral and political theory in the Department of Government, and an adjunct professor of law at Georgetown University Law Center.
+Michael Kessler is executive director of the Berkley Center for Religion, Peace, and World Affairs at Georgetown University, an associate professor of the practice of moral and political theory in the Department of Government, and an adjunct professor of law at Georgetown Law.
 Kessler’s research and writing focus on theology, philosophical and religious ethics, and social, political, and legal theory.
 He is interested in problems of law and religion, both globally and in the U.S. constitutional context.
-Kessler is the author of several edited volumes, including The Oxford Handbook of Political Theology, co-edited with Shaun Casey (Oxford University Press, forthcoming); Political Theology for a Plural Age (Oxford University Press, 2013); and Mystics: Presence and Aporia, co-edited with Christian Sheppard (University of Chicago Press, 2013).
+Kessler is the author of several edited volumes, including The Oxford Handbook of Political Theology, co-edited with Shaun Casey (Oxford University Press, forthcoming); Political Theology for a Plural Age (Oxford University Press, 2013); and Mystics: Presence and Aporia, co-edited with Christian Sheppard (University of Chicago Press, 2003).
 He also wrote “Engaging Religion in U.S. Foreign Affairs,” a chapter in the Companion to Religion and Politics in the United States (Wiley-Blackwell, 2016).

 Kessler has served in various roles as an administrator.
 At the Berkley Center, Kessler helps coordinate the development of academic and public programs and manage center logistics, including strategies for fundraising, events, and communications.
 Kessler is the faculty leader for the program areas on Law, Religion, and Values and various curricular initiatives like the Doyle Seminars.
 Prior to joining the Berkley Center, Kessler was the assistant dean for strategic planning and faculty development for Georgetown College, managing a portfolio of responsibilities that provided primary support to the dean of the College in faculty affairs, curricular development, international affairs, graduate program development, development and fundraising for special programs, communications, and strategic planning and special initiatives.
 While a dean in the College, Kessler taught in the Department of Theology.